 The Distant Echo by Val McDermid

-The Distant Echo is one of the best mystery books set in Scotland, unraveling a long-unsolved murder case from 1978.
-It begins with discovering Rosie Duff’s lifeless body in a Scottish cemetery, implicating four young men, including Alex Gilbey and his friends, as prime suspects.
+The Distant Echo is one of the best mystery books set in Scotland, delving into a long-unsolved 1978 murder case.
+Rosie Duff’s lifeless body is discovered in a cemetery, implicating four young men, including Alex Gilbey.

 Raven Black by Ann Cleeves

-Most readers say they couldn’t predict the ending with the many twists and turns in Raven Black!
-ITV Studios also developed this Scottish book series into a crime drama television show called Shetland.
+ITV Studios adapted this Scottish book series into the crime drama television show Shetland.

 44 Scotland Street by Alexander McCall Smith

-Welcome to 44 Scotland Street, where readers are introduced to the vivid residents who call this building home.
-Eventually, these characters come together to solve a mystery involving a painting.
+Step into 44 Scotland Street, where a vibrant cast of residents unites to unravel a painting mystery.
 While this novel incorporates mystery elements, it’s mainly about getting to know the enjoyable characters that McCall creates.

-For example, you’ll meet a student, an anthropologist, an art dealer, a narcissistic roommate, an overbearing mother, and more.
-Initially published in The Scotsman over a series of six months, you can’t get much more Scottish than this!
+From a student and anthropologist to an art dealer, a narcissistic roommate, and an overbearing mother, each character adds a unique flavor to the narrative.
+Initially published in The Scotsman over a series of six months, this book encapsulates the essence of Scotland.

 Travel books on Scotland (non-fiction)